c0rvidkn1ght/c0rvidkn1ght/README.md

 -I MISSPELL THINGS A LOT CAUSE I TYPE FAST!! brain is too fast for hands to comprehend!!

--I LIKE TALKING IN ALL APS, IT HELPS SHOW MY EMOTION BETTER.
+-I LIKE TALKING IN ALL CAPS, IT HELPS SHOW MY EMOTION BETTER.

 -ASK for permission before taking inspiration from my art or skins!
 This applies to friends too!
 I generally wouldn't approve but in some cases I will!
 And for friends I usually approve! ^q^